RedisLabs/redislabs-docs/content/platforms/pcf/using-pcf.md

 Always apply a valid license key before making such changes.
     {{< /note >}}

-## Connect to Redis Database Using redis-cli
+## Connect to Redis database using redis-cli

 `redis-cli` is a simple command-line tool for interacting with Redis Database.